Volkswagen CC: Specifications

 The car has a 2710 mm wheelbase and was available with a 1.4 L E85 TFSI (Finland and Sweden), 1.8 L petrol inline-four, 2.0 L petrol inline four, a 2.0 L inline four TDI engine in various drivetrain configurations, as well as with a 3.6 L VR6 engine producing 220 kW with 4motion four-wheel drive and a six speed Direct-Shift Gearbox transmission.

 The North American market had the 2.0T I4 and 3.6 L VR6 engine as options.
 This version of the VR6 engine produced 206 kW and 265 lbft of torque in both front wheel drive and 4MOTION versions, while the 2.0T produced 200 hp and 207 lbft.
 Manual transmission was available in the 2.0T engine option only.
 It also came with automatic transmission.

 On the European market, the CC was offered with 4MOTION four-wheel-drive on the 2.0 L TDI engines.
 The 103 kW model came with manual transmission and the 125 kW model with Direct-Shift Gearbox (DSG).
 An AdBlue version offering 105 kW named BlueTDI was also produced.
 Availability varied by national markets.

 For the 2011 model year, the 2.0T in Europe was upgraded to 155 kW by using the engine variant introduced in the Golf VI GTI.

 Facelift

 A facelift to the CC was presented at the LA Auto Show, and production started in January 2012.
 The front and rear were revised to make the CC look similar to the then current Volkswagen design, while the midsection was unchanged.
-Interior changes included a minor updates to the center console along with an updated ACC control panel.
+Interior changes included minor updates to the center console along with an updated A/C control panel.
 This design was also used in the Passat Alltrack.